justinklemm/crisp-persona/readme.txt

 ## Changelog

 #### 1.0.4 (09/03/2013)
+* Cut down max site width from 1240px to 1000px
+* Removed coloring of social media icons
+* Remove gray border between content and sidebar
 * Option to make the site avatar round
 * Moved featured photos below post title/meta in listings
-* Removed coloring of social media icons
-* Remove gray border between content and sidebar
 * Removed 3D (bottom) border on buttons
 * Fix to limit width of videos, iframes and embeds to 100% (like images)